bradchristie/taminations-flutter/assets/c1/interrupt.md

 The dance action of the call will temporarily be suspended at one or more places, at which point the specified action will be performed.
-The place can be described by its part (e.g., "after the third part") or by its definition (e.g., "before turning the stars").
+The place can be described by its part (for example, "after the third part") or by its definition (for example, "before turning the stars").
 Example:
 "Square Chain Thru, Interrupt before the last part with a Spin the Top".